orbeon/orbeon-forms-doc/xforms/xbl/learning-from-existing-components.md

-# XBL: Learning from existing components
+# Learning from existing components

 <!-- toc -->